asterisch/fancy_sdes/README.md

 # fancy_sdes
-A fancy implementation of the SDES (kiddo) crypto algorithm in C.
+A fancy implementation of the SDES crypto algorithm in C.